TubeR: Tubelet Transformer for Video Action Detection: Action Detection by TubeR

-\textbf{Tubelet attention.} In order to model relations in the tubelet queries, we propose a tubelet attention module which contains two self-attention layers (shown in Figure~\ref{fig:overview}).
+\textbf{Tubelet attention.} In order to model relations in the tubelet queries, we propose a tubelet-attention (TA) module which contains two self-attention layers (shown in Figure~\ref{fig:overview}).
 First we have a \textit{spatial self-attention layer} that processes the spatial relations between box query embeddings within a frame \ie $\{q_{1,t},...,q_{N,t}\}$, $t{=}\{1,...,T_\text{out}\}$.
 The intuition of this layer is that recognizing actions benefits from the interactions between actors, or between actors and objects in the same frame.
 Next we have our \textit{temporal self-attention layer} that models the correlations between box query embeddings across time within the same tubelet, \ie $\{{q_{i,1}, ..., q_{i,T_\text{out}}}\}$, $i{=}\{1,...,N\}$.
 This layer facilitates a TubeR query to track actors and generate action tubelets that focus on single actors instead of a fixed area in the frame.
-TubeR applies the tubelet attention module to tubelet queries $Q$ for generating tubelet query features $F_\text{q}$.
+TubeR decoder applies the tubelet attention module to tubelet queries $Q$ for generating the tubelet query feature $F_\text{q}\in \mathbb {R}^{N \times T_\text{out} \times C'}$:

+\textbf{Decoder.} The decoder contains a tubelet-attention module and a cross-attention (CA) layer which is used to decode the tubelet-specific feature $ F_{\text{tub}}$ from $ F_{\text{en}}$ and $ F_{\text{q}}$: